 Rapture Theatre brought their newest production – Edward Albee’s Who’s Afraid of Virginia Woolf?– to Macrobert last week, on May 3-4.
 The high-strung, emotionally-tolling play, left both the actors and the audience quite ruffled and spent at its finale.

 You may know the name of the production by its notable film adaptation, starring Elizabeth Taylor and Richard Burton (who were famously chosen to portray the protagonists because their own tumultuous marriage closely resembled the carnage of the characters’).
 If not, I highly recommend you watch the various stage productions/ film adaptations, or read the original play, as Albee was hailed as one of the most influential American playwrights.

 The plot revolves around George – a college Associate Professor of History, and Martha – the daughter of the President of same college, and their invitation to a younger couple they just met for drinks at their house, following a late-night party.
-Once the two couples collide, however, their relationships begin to unravel, hidden cracks and abysses start materialising and the reality of marriage, bitterness, and loss takes solid form.
+Once the two couples collide, however, their relationships begin to unravel, hidden cracks and chasms start to materialise, and the realities of marriage, bitterness, and loss take solid form.

 The play itself, written in the early 60s, is of course a lampoon on the idyllic, American, nuclear 50s family, with the breadwinner father, aproned, trim homemaker mother and their 2.5 kids.
 Albee’s work strips the veneer off that pretentious ideal and shows the realities behind gloss and propriety – of dirty laundry, denial, blame and the raw emotional burdens of real partnerships.

-Even the title, besides being a plot detail, utilises Virginia Woolf (another avid upper-class social critic) as the means by which to peel the layers of pretense and illusion, via violent means if necessary, in order to get to the truth.
-And that was indeed the perfectly captured essence of Rapture Theatre’s production.
+Even the title, besides being a plot detail, utilises Virginia Woolf (another avid critic of upper-class sensibilities) as the means by which to peel the layers of pretense and illusion, via violent means if necessary, in order to get to the truth.
+And that was, indeed, the perfectly-captured essence of Rapture Theatre’s production.